 Background and Introduction

-As on-road emission standards have advanced and dramatically reduced emissions from on road vehicles, off-road equipment emissions in California have become an increasingly important source of emissions.
+As on-road emission standards have advanced and dramatically reduced emissions from on-road vehicles, off-road equipment emissions in California have become an increasingly important source of emissions.

 To address these emissions, the 2022 State Strategy for the State Implementation Plan (https://ww2.arb.ca.gov/sites/default/files/2022-08/2022_State_SIP_Strategy.pdf) proposed a non-monetary program to encourage off-road fleets to reduce emissions with a strong emphasis on zero-emission equipment.
+The original measure name was Off-Road Recognition Program and now the new name is the California Clean Construction Program.

-Throughout the development of the California Clean Construction program, CARB staff have engaged with the public and interested parties in multiple ways.
+Throughout the development of the California Clean Construction program, California Air Resources Board (CARB) staff have engaged with the public and interested parties in multiple ways.
 An Off-Road Recognition Program Request for Information was issued and remained open from September 19- November 15, 2024.
-CARB staff also hosted a Public Information Session live on May 20, 2025 that had over 150 participants.
-These events along with direct engagement with interested parties such as manufacturers, rental organizations, equipment dealers, public agencies, and businesses helped to inform staff during the program development process.
+CARB staff also hosted a Public Information Session live on May 20, 2025, that had over 150 participants.
+These events, along with direct engagement with interested parties such as manufacturers, rental organizations, equipment dealers, public agencies, and businesses, helped to inform staff during the program development process.

 The California Clean Construction program aims to provide a methodology for awarding bodies, including state and local government entities, as well as other interested parties hiring construction fleets, to establish contracting criteria that can help achieve their environmental policy goals.
-By incorporating the California Clean Construction program into construction project conditions, awarding bodies: encourage the use of the cleanest off-road equipment available, which benefits project workers, equipment operators, and neighboring communities, and contributes to the market growth of zero-emission construction equipment.
+By incorporating the California Clean Construction program into construction project conditions, awarding bodies encourage the use of the cleanest off-road equipment available, which benefits project workers, equipment operators, and neighboring communities, and contributes to the market growth of zero-emission construction equipment.

 The California Clean Construction program may also be incorporated into projects undergoing environmental review under the California Environmental Quality Act (CEQA).
-In CEQA documents, lead agencies can require participation in the program as a project design feature by including it in the project description, or as a mitigation measure to reduce construction-related air quality impacts.
+In CEQA documents, lead agencies can require participation in the program as a project design feature by including it in the project description, or as a mitigation measure to reduce construction-related air quality and greenhouse gas impacts.

 This document provides a description of the California Clean Construction program.